15 impulse control games that turn any hyper dog Into your dream pet

 SMART x 50

-If you’re looking for an easy and fun way to help your dog improve impulse control, try the SMART x 50.
+If you’re looking for an easy, fun way to help your dog improve impulse control, try the SMART x 50.
 SMART stands for See, Mark, And Reward, Training.

-Start by putting 50 pieces of kibble or treats in an accessible spot like your kitchen counter or dining room table.
-If your dog is small or struggles with weighing too much, you can cut back the number of treats and make this SMART x 30, 20, or 10.
+Start by placing 50 pieces of kibble or treats in an accessible location, such as your kitchen counter or dining room table.
+If your dog is small or struggles with weighing too much, you can reduce the number of treats and make this SMART x 30, 20, or 10.

-Whenever your dog does something you like, mark it (say yes or click) and give them a treat.
+When your dog does something you like, mark it (by saying ‘yes’ or clicking) and treat them.
 Repeat throughout the day.

-Soon your dog will make good decisions and behave without cues or direction from you.
+Soon, your dog will make good decisions and behave without needing cues or directions from you.

 For example, he may learn to lie quietly while you prepare dinner or go into his crate without being asked.